HenrikLeutscher/JS2-CA-Snazzy-Henrik-Leutscher/README.md

 ## Config (After running the app)

-1. Register a user
+1. Register a user.
 Go to "Register" page and fill out required information

-2. Get your API Key
+2. Get your API Key.
 Go to this link: https://docs.noroff.dev/docs/v2/auth/api-key

 Scroll down until you see "API Key Tool".